-U.21 In order to ensure that a reasonable degree of privacy for residents is provided, both within their habitable rooms and garden areas, the position of dwellings, and the arrangement of their rooms and windows, should not create significant overlooking of other dwellings' windows or private garden areas and not lead to any overbearing impacts or adversely affect the residential amenities of existing dwellings.
+U.210 In order to ensure that a reasonable degree of privacy for residents is provided, both within their habitable rooms and garden areas, the position of dwellings, and the arrangement of their rooms and windows, should not create significant overlooking of other dwellings' windows or private garden areas and not lead to any overbearing impacts or adversely affect the residential amenities of existing dwellings.

-U.22 The following minimum separation distances should be achieved: For new developments where no existing properties are affected (excluding a phased development), it will require the 20m / 12m separation distance.
+U.224 The following minimum separation distances should be achieved: For new developments where no existing properties are affected (excluding a phased development), we will require the 20m / 12m separation distance

-No of Storeys Type of Separation Min. distance (metres) Between existing and new 2 storey or a mix of 1 and 2 storey dwellings Back to Back Back to Side 25m 15m Between new 2 storeys or a mix of 1 and 2 storey Back to Back Back to side 20m 12m Over 2 storeys between existing and new dwellings Back to Back Back to Side 35m 25m Between new dwellings over 2 storeys in height Back to Back Back to Side 30m 20m
+No of Storeys Type of Separation Min. distance (metres) Between existing and new 2 storey or a mix of 1 and 2 storey dwellings Back to Back Back to Side 25m 15m Between new 2 storeys or a mix of 1 and 2 storey Back to Back Back to side 20M 12M Over 2 storeys between existing and new dwellings Back to Back Back to Side 35m 25m Between new dwellings over 2 storeys in height Back to Back 30m